PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_home.md

 In this module, we turn our attention to the question of how a cell can adjust its protein concentrations in reaction to an ever-changing environment.
 We will see that the mechanisms the cell uses to make these changes are rapid, robust, and elegant.

-This module will also introduce the concept of a **network**, or a collection of **nodes** along with **edges** that connect pairs of nodes.
+We will also introduce the concept of a **network**, or a collection of **nodes** along with **edges** that connect pairs of nodes.
 Before continuing, we will take the opportunity to give a few examples of biological networks.

 When studying the functions and binding of proteins, biologists may build a **protein-protein interaction network** (figure below).
 Nodes correspond to proteins, and two proteins are connected with an edge if they are known to interact.